 @ allows you to give both the whole value as well as its constituents names in one go.

-Updatecorresponding to each action is evaluated in the context of the ledger to calculate all consequeces, including transitive ones (consequences of consequences, etc).
+Updatecorresponding to each Action is evaluated in the context of the ledger to calculate all consequences, including transitive ones (consequences of consequences, etc.).
+The result of this is a complete Transaction.
+Together with its requestor, this is also known as a Commit.

 The first important consequence of the above is that all transactions are committed atomically.
 Either a transaction is committed as a whole and for all participants, or it fails.